Maslaha: In Hadith

 Muhammad forbade disobedience to prohibitions unless absolutely necessary, but he conditioned compliance to mandates on capacity.
 This shows that when obligations conflict, avoiding prohibitions takes precedence over performing them.
 When a substantial harm exceeds a gain, this adage is applicable.
 However, seeking the advantage is given priority if the harm is insignificant in comparison to the significant benefit that results from an activity.
+Based on the hadith, in situations where Maslahah and Mafsada are equal or in conflict, the principle of "دار المفاسد مقدم على جلب المصالح" (Dar al-Mafasid muqaddamun ala jalbil masalih) or "avoiding harm takes precedence over gaining benefit" is followed.

 Terminology

 There are several other equivalent or analogous concepts in Uṣūl al-fiqh, some of each associated with respective maddhabs.
 The concept of maqasid (aim or purpose) is comparable in a sense that connotes both the ultimate objective and the goal of the application of the Sharia.
 The concept of istislah is a related subject, which is employed by Imam Ahmad ibn Hanbal.
 The meaning of maslaha is "public interest", and the meaning of istislah is "to seek the best public interest", the Sharia's object and purpose.
 The concept of istihsan means equitable preference for finding solutions to the legal issues.
 The term is used by the Hanafi school of law, and according to the understanding, the results of qiyas can be overridden when it is considered harmful or undesirable.
 The term was also used by the Hanbali scholar Ibn Qudamah and by the Maliki jurist Averroes.
 The Shafi'i school does not recognize the application of maslaha, as it may open the door to the unrestricted use based on fallible human opinions, but it has a corresponding concept, istidlal, which is induced when necessary to avoid the strict application of qiyas.